ydlr/mix2nix/README.md

 ## Overview

-Mix2nix is a commandline utility to create a set of nix package definitions based on the contents of a mix.lock file.
+Mix2nix is a command line utility to create a set of nix package definitions based on the contents of a mix.lock file.
 It makes it a little easier to manage Elixir dependencies with nix.